2KurvaGaming/Network-V9-exam/notes/Layer 3 - Network.md

 > - **Router** 🔄 – The **primary device** that operates at Layer 3.
 Makes decisions based on **IP addresses**.
 > - **Layer 3 Switch** ⚡ – A switch with routing capabilities.
 Common for **inter-VLAN routing** in enterprise networks.

+🧭 Key Takeaway: Routers = Traffic Directors
+Each router interface has an IP address (e.g., 1.254, 2.254, 9.254).
+Routers forward packets based on network prefixes, not just IPs.
+They use intermediate networks (like Network 9) to link distant parts of the internet.
+End-to-end delivery?
+It’s a team effort across layers and devices!

 ## 🎯 Exam Tips (CompTIA Network+, CCNA, etc.)